thesheragency/hammondrealty/replit.md

 <ContactForm
   formId={1}  // Your Gravity Forms ID
   fieldMapping={{
-    name: 'input_1',    // Field ID for Name
+    firstName: 'input_1_3',   // Name field (First input)
+    lastName: 'input_1_6',    // Name field (Last input)
-    email: 'input_2',   // Field ID for Email
+    email: 'input_2',         // Email field (no confirmation)
-    subject: 'input_3', // Field ID for Subject (optional)
-    message: 'input_4', // Field ID for Message
+    message: 'input_3',       // Message/Comments textarea
   }}
 />
 ```

 ### Finding Field IDs

+1. In Gravity Forms editor, click on each field
+2. Look at the **Field ID** in the right panel
+3. For complex fields (Name, Address), expand to see sub-input IDs
-In Gravity Forms editor, click on each field and look at the **Field ID** in the right panel.
-The input name format is `input_X` where X is the field ID.
+4. The input name format is `input_X_Y` where X is field ID and Y is sub-input ID

 ### API Endpoints